The Secrets to Growing Upside-Down Tomatoes for a Prolific Harvest in a Tiny Space

 4. Remove your plant from the nursery pot and secure the stopper around the stem, being careful to not damage the stem.
 All store-bought planters come with a stopper: either a foam ring or plastic disk with a hole in the center for the stem.

-5. Have a strong helper hold your planter while you gently GENTLY maneuver the plant upside-down into the bottom hole from the top.
+5. Have a strong helper hold your planter while you gently (I repeat, GENTLY) maneuver the plant upside-down into the bottom hole from the top.
 Again, don’t damage the stem.
-If the leaves get a bit mangled it’s OK, but if you damage the stem get a new plant and start over.
+If the leaves get a bit mangled it’s Okay, but if you damage the stem get a new plant and start over.